 SpaceX Wins $1.6B CRS Contract

 NASA awards SpaceX $1.6B Commercial Resupply Services (CRS) contract.

 Falcon 1 Makes History

 Falcon 1 becomes the first privately developed liquid fuel rocket to reach Earth orbit.

 Advancing the Future

-Under a $1.6 billion contract with NASA, SpaceX will fly at least 10 more cargo resupply missions to the ISS, for a total of at least 12 —and in the near future, SpaceX will carry crew as well.
+Under a $1.6 billion contract with NASA, SpaceX will fly numerous cargo resupply missions to the ISS, for a total of at least 12 —and in the near future, SpaceX will carry crew as well.
 Dragon was designed from the outset to carry astronauts and now, under a $440 million agreement with NASA, SpaceX is making modifications to make Dragon crew-ready.SpaceX is the world’s fastest-growing provider of launch services.
 Profitable and cash-flow positive, the company has nearly 50 launches on its manifest, representing close to $5 billion in contracts.
 These include commercial satellite launches as well as NASA missions.

 Currently under development is the Falcon Heavy, which will be the world’s most powerful rocket.
 All the while, SpaceX continues to work toward one of its key goals—developing reusable rockets, a feat that will transform space exploration by delivering highly reliable vehicles at radically reduced costs.